 Moreau exited the contest due to a knee injury but has returned to the field and should resume his role starting across from Josh Norman.

-Moreau hurt his ankle and is questionable to return to Sunday's game against the Seahawks.
+Moreau suffered a knee injury and is questionable to return to Monday's game against the Eagles.

 The Redskins have been battered with injuries during the contest, as they now have lost a starting cornerback for the time being.
 Danny Johnson will now take over opposite of Josh Norman after not playing a single defensive snap in either of the past two contests.

 Moreau will start at cornerback in Sunday's game against Tampa Bay, Tarik El-Bashir of The Athletic reports.

 Moreau is drawing the start in place of Quinton Dunbar (shin).
 Moreau has seen extensive action for the Redskins this season despite not being one of the team's starting cornerbacks.
 He may see a slight uptick in snaps so long as Dunbar is sidelined.